 Her conviction that no-one should be denied these gifts means that her groups are open, welcoming and accepting.
 They focus on the simple enjoyment of learning songs and co-creating sounds, being together, celebrating and supporting, creating community.

 Two of my songs – Oseh Shalom and Angel Blessing/I Walk In Beauty were selected for the Shalshelet Festival of new Jewish liturgical music in December 2016 in Philadelphia and have been published in the songbook of the event (which you can purchase from their website).

 To Sing or Not to Sing: Judith Silver at TEDxRussellSquare

-Judith is a member of the Natural Voice Practitioners’ Network, a professional body that brings together singing leaders who share an ethos of inclusivity and belief in the right of everyone to enjoy and share song.
+Judith is a member of the Natural Voice Practitioners’ Network, a professional body that brings together singing leaders who share an ethos of inclusivity and belief in the right of everyone to enjoy and share the joy of singing.